 The church bills itself as the one “true” Christian faith, and its theology promises families eternal relationships among those who remain faithful, sealing those gifts through special religious rites.
-Among the reasons cited by those resigning are the church’s political … Continue reading

 I’m reading an excellent book on critical thinking by Christopher DiCarlo called How to Be a Really Good Pain in the Ass.
 I heard an interview with him on Freethought Radio (I’m sensing a trend), and I thought I’d check it out.
 I didn’t find too much stuff online about the book, so I’m posting this talk.
 It’s pretty long, but it presents the main questions he raises in his book: How do humans go about investigating truth claims?
 What’s the difference between natural and supernatural worldviews?
 It’s top-notch skepticism and enjoyable reading.
 Check it out.

 I just heard this song on a Freethought Radio podcast from a few weeks ago (I’m behind on my listening) and liked it immediately.
 I even like the lyrics, which remind me so much of the debates I have with theists.

 If you’re like me, every time you post a link to Pharyngula someone chimes in that P.Z.
 Myers is loud, obnoxious, aggressive, childish and – if I share his immature attitude – the discussion may as well come to a close before it even begins.
 Ah, yes, that horrible old curmudgeon PZ – isn’t he just the angriest person you’ve ever read?

 This is just a quick, informative post to let readers (and search engines) know that there is a new group on Facebook called Atei Assisi | Assisi Atheists.
 The idea behind it is to give atheists and other non-believers in the Assisi area – or Umbria, Italy and anywhere else they might live – some much-needed visibility.